 The Physics GRE subject test is not required.

-What minimum GRE and TOEFL scores are usual for students you admit?
+What minimum TOEFL scores are usual for students you admit?

 Although we have no strict minimum test scores, a very low score would require us to appeal to the graduate school on your behalf.
 Such an appeal will be considered only if every other element of your application is exceptionally strong.

-How recently must I have taken the GRE/GMAT or TOEFL exams?
+How recently must I have taken the TOEFL exam?

 Our Graduate School requires recent, official score reports.
-GRE/GMAT scores more than 5 years old and TOEFL scores more than 2 years old are not acceptable.
+TOEFL scores more than 2 years old are not acceptable.